synthetai/PromptForge/README.md

 1. **Get the Optimized Prompts**: After running the command, the system will output the optimized prompts.

-## Contributing

-We welcome contributions from the community!
-If you have any ideas or improvements, feel free to open Issues or submit Pull Requests.
-Please follow the [contribution guidelines](https://chatgpt.com/c/CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](https://chatgpt.com/c/LICENSE).

 ## Contact

 For any questions or suggestions, please contact [wezzxn@gmail.com] or raise an Issue on GitHub.